cert-manager/website/content/en/docs/usage/certificate.md

 maintain compatibility with previous releases.

-With `rotationPolicy: Always`, a new private key will be generated each time an action triggers the reissuance of the certificate object (see [actions](#actions-triggering-private-key-rotation) above).
+With `rotationPolicy: Always`, a new private key will be generated each time an action triggers the reissuance of the certificate object (see [Actions that will trigger a rotation of the private key](#actions-triggering-private-key-rotation) above).
 Note that if the private key secret already exists when creating the certificate object, the existing private key will not be used, since the rotation mechanism also includes the initial issuance.

 {{% pageinfo color="info" %}}

-👉 It is recommended you configure `rotationPolicy: Always` on your certificate resources.
+👉 We recommend that you configure `rotationPolicy: Always` on your certificate resources.
 It is considered to be a good practice to rotate private keys when a certificate is renewed.